 3. Your business may fail, you have to be willing to take a massive risk and be able to sleep at night knowing it is on you.
 You also might not get a good night's sleep at all for a while.
 Just a heads up on that.

-Best approach is to start with a problem.
-This problem should be
+The best approach is to start with a problem.
+This problem should be:

 * worth to solve (not just minor),

 Very often people prefer problems which are also something they are passionate about.
 You will work many hours without much a return on your business, so being passionate about the idea helps a lot to stick through the pain.

 Analyze some relevant business and there strength and week point.
 Then think about your business what is your strength and week point and take a decision.
 Its called SWAT.

 When it comes to starting a business, understanding the pulse of the market, the target audience, business activity, location, government regulations, logistics, export/import, talent pool, support infrastructure, there is a lot of checks.

 In the real world, the management concepts and marketing, the business strategy might not be applied directly, each business is different and has to be taken forward that way.
 Understand the competition, demand for your product, use digital marketing to analyze your audience response to your services, become a thought-leader in your domain

 Apply strategies and management concepts with real-life experiences and always do a test phase before you set out something large.

 For business setup requirements, paperwork, admin tasks, it best to go ahead with a business service consultant to save time, effort and costs.
 You would be surprised by the amount of documentation and clearances required to set up your dream company.